 Prerequisite: PE 9.1.
 Course Advisories: SCC minimum English and math standards.
-Covers second derivative skills and philosophies of basketball: Court leadership, team offenses and defenses, motivation, team strategies, court decorum and sportsmanship.
+Lecture and demonstration cover second derivative skills and philosophies of basketball: court leadership, team offenses and defenses, motivation, team strategies, court decorum and sportsmanship.
 Skills exams and written exams serve to evaluate student achievement.
 Repeatable 3 times.
 NOTE: Combined enrollments in PE 9.1 & 9.2 may not exceed 4.
-Two or three hours activity.
+One-half hour lecture, one and one-half or two and one-half hours activity.